Take the first step to writing your children’s book story. Get your copy of the children’s book template here to help you get started.

 Are you starting to doubt whether this writing “thing” will ever work?
 Whether it’s even worth your time trying to get published?
 Did you just get another rejection letter and now you’re experiencing all sorts of doubt?

-But I can’t remain an author with self-doubt.
-I HAVE to write as much as I have to breathe.
-So if you’re in the same boat as me, I have written a letter to hopefully help you in your grief.
+But you and I can’t remain an author with self-doubt.
+We HAVE to write as much as we have to breathe.
+So if you’re in the same boat as me, here’s a letter to hopefully help you in your grief.

 An Open Letter to the Author with Self-Doubt: